 Sugar in the UK is produced from sugar beets.
-Only sugar beets and sugar cane have sufficient sucrose amounts needed for industrial sugar production.
+Only sugar beets and sugar cane have a sufficient amount of sucrose for industrial sugar production.
 The British accelerated the spread of the sugar beet in Europe by blocking sugar cane imports into Europe during the Napoleonic wars.
-Today the UK produces 7.62 million tons of sugar beets.
+Today the UK produces over 7.4 million tons of sugar beets.
 Originally the Germans were the first to cultivate and grow the plant after discovering the sugar content in beets.
-The wider UK industry that manufactures sugar generates sales of 867 million British pounds.
-Wholesale companies selling sugar, sugar confectionery, and chocolate in the UK made almost ten billion British pounds in sales.
-These wholesalers contributed 1.4 billion British pounds to the GDP of the UK.
+The wider UK industry that manufactures sugar generates sales of 740 million British pounds.
+Wholesalers selling sugar, sugar confectionery, and chocolate in the UK made over eight billion British pounds in sales.

 This text provides general information.
 Statista assumes no